 See also : modality, semi-modal verbs, periphrastic verbs

-(1) Be, Have and Do can also be used as lexical verbs, in which case they can exist alone in the verb phrase
+(1) Be, Have and Do can also be used as main verbs.
+Eg:

-(2) As lexical verbs, they do have independent meaning, and, except for Be, when in simple forms (simple present or simple past) must take auxiliary Do as operator in the same way as any other lexical verb.
+(2) As main verbs, they do have independent meaning, and, except for Be, when in simple forms (simple present or simple past) must always take auxiliary Do as operator in the same way as any other lexical verb.
 Examples :

 A : Did they all do the homework?